oktadev/spring-boot-ionic-example/TUTORIAL.md

 After performing these steps, I was able to run `ionic emulate android` and see my app running in the AVD.

 ## Learn More
 I hope you’ve enjoyed this tour of Ionic, Angular, and Stormpath.
 I like how Ionic takes your web development skills up a notch and allows you to create mobile applications that look and behave natively.
-They look great and have swift performance.

-I’d love to learn how to add [Touch ID](https://ionicframework.com/docs/v2/native/touchid/) or [1Password support](https://github.com/AgileBits/onepassword-app-extension) to an Ionic app with Stormpath authentication.
-One of the biggest pain points as a user is having to enter in usernames and passwords on a mobile application.
-While Stormpath’s use of OAuth 2’s access and refresh tokens helps alleviate the problem, I do like the convenience of leveraging my phone and app’s capabilities.

 To learn more about Ionic, Angular, or Stormpath, please see the following resources: